level09/neuronic/README.md

-# DataAlchemy 🧪
+# Neuronic 🧪

-DataAlchemy is a Python library that leverages AI to transform, analyze, and generate data in various formats.
+Neuronic is a Python library that leverages AI to transform, analyze, and generate data in various formats.
 Think of it as your Swiss Army knife for data manipulation, powered by OpenAI's GPT models.

 ## 🚀 Features